An Empirical Assessment of Characteristics and Optimal Portfolios

 by allowing portfolio weights to depend on observable stock characteristics:

-where: $x_{i,t}$ is the $K$-vector of zero-mean characteristics on firm $i$, measurable at time $t$; $\overline{\omega}_{i,t}$ is the weight of stock $i$ in the (value-weighted) market portfolio at time $t$; and $N_t$ is the number of stocks in the sample at time $t$.\footnote{We condition only on information that is available to investors at the time the portfolios are formed.
-This avoids the overconditioning bias analyzed by Boguth, Carlson, Fisher, and Simutin (2011).} Unlike Brandt, Santa-Clara, and Valkanov or DeMiguel, Mart\'{i}n-Utrera, Nogales, and Uppal (2020), we do not identify $\gamma^*$, the parameter used to generate a feasible portfolio strategy in (1) with the relevant statistical loss function.
+where: $x_{i,m}$ is the $K$-vector of cross-sectionally standardized characteristics on firm $i$, measurable at month $m$; $\overline{\omega}_{i,m}$ is the weight of stock $i$ in the (value-weighted) market portfolio at month $m$; and $N_m$ is the number of stocks in the sample in month $m$.
+Conditioning only on information that is available to investors at the time the portfolios are formed avoids the overconditioning bias analyzed by Boguth, Carlson, Fisher, and Simutin (2011).
+Unlike Brandt, Santa-Clara, and Valkanov or DeMiguel, Mart\'{i}n-Utrera, Nogales, and Uppal (2020), we do not identify $\gamma^*$, the parameter used to generate a feasible portfolio strategy in (1) with the relevant statistical loss function (i.e., a specific investor's utility function).
 Instead, we consider a statistical loss function (alternatively ``an investor'') that takes the same form as (1) indexed by $\gamma$ (the curvature of the statistical loss function which is pre-determined and fixed).
-From this perspective, $\gamma^*$ is a choice variable--a tool to manage estimation risk.
+From this perspective, $\gamma^*$ is a choice variable -- a tool to manage estimation risk.
+Letting $\gamma^* \equiv \gamma + \lambda$, $\lambda$ is a hyperparameter, or tuning parameter of shrinkage or regularization.\footnote{This algorithm is general and can be used with many alternative specifications.
+One extension that Brandt, Santa-Clara, and Valkanov (2009, Section 1.3.3) mention is allowing weights to be nonlinear functions of characteristics.
+Freyberger, Neuhirl, and Weber's (2020) finding that non-linear functions of characteristics improve the Sharpe ratio relative to a linear specification rationale for such an extension.}